 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Rowhedge Surgery in the last financial year was £65,212 before tax and National Insurance.
-This is for 2 full time GPs and 5 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Rowhedge & University of Essex Medical Practice in the last financial year was £73,560 before tax and National Insurance.
+This is for 1 full time GPs and 6 part time GPs who worked in the practice for more than six months.